KrisCris/Palworld-Pal-Editor/README.md

 ## Usage

-**NOTE: YOU CAN ALWAYS RUN THE EDITOR IN A WEB BROWER, IN CASE THE GUI ISN'T WORKING FOR YOU.**
+**NOTE: YOU CAN ALWAYS RUN THE EDITOR IN A WEB BROWSER, IN CASE THE GUI ISN'T WORKING PROPERLY FOR YOU.**

 ### A. Use Pre-Built Binary